-We love showing off our amazing school and all we have to offer you and your family, but this year we are having to do it a little bit differently!
+We love showing off our amazing school and all we have to offer you and your family.
 Please take time to explore our website as it contains lots of useful information that may help with your decision.

 Why choose Meadowside?